Did you know?

-Progressive Pediatric Therapy pool registration is OPEN for its 2022 SUMMER AQUATICS PROGRAM at Small Fish Big Fish Swim School in West Palm Beach.
+Progressive Pediatric Therapy pool registration is OPEN for its 2022 FALL AQUATICS PROGRAM at Small Fish Big Fish Swim School in West Palm Beach.
 Sessions are offered once a week with a speech, occupational, or physical therapist.
 Hope4Mobility assists with providing this program.
 A complete program description is provided below.

 Small Fish Big Fish Swim School Location: 346 Pike Road, Units 3&4, West Palm Beach.

 Aquatic Therapy is a skilled treatment method used by therapists to enhance a child’s functional abilities.
 The therapist uses the properties of warm, buoyant water to enhance a child’s therapy program and to provide a fun and natural environment!

 Aquatic Therapy is an excellent supplement to land-based physical and occupational therapy, providing one-on-one treatment sessions.
 It uses safe and efficient methods to achieve your child’s individualized short-term goals.
 The water offers a gentle resistance, which increases strength and enhances sensory feedback and learning.
 In addition, the water supports muscles while children work on balance and posture.
 The therapists utilize aquatic and land-based techniques, including myofascial release, neuro-developmental treatment, sensory motor integration, and functional motor skills.
 Aquatic Therapy is an effective way to address many types of conditions including sensory, neurological, and orthopedic problems.

 - Blood supply to muscles

 - The psychological benefits include improved self-esteem, confidence, and motivation